 They will pass your information to a "triage inspector" who will call you, usually within 2 business days.
-If the triage inspector thinks that the home might be breaking the rules, they will get an inspector for the area where the home is located, to investigate.
+If the triage inspector thinks that the home might be breaking the rules, they will get an inspector for the area where the home is located to investigate.

 If you leave your name and number, the second inspector will contact you later to let you know how the issue was handled.

-If you do not leave your name and number, the issue will still be looked into, but the inspector will not be able to contact you to let you know how the issue was handled.
+If you do not leave your name and number, the issue will still be looked into.
+But the inspector will not be able to contact you to let you know what happened.

-If you prefer, and if the matter is less urgent (for example less serious complaints related to diet, activities or care), you can write the Ministry at: Director, Long-Term Care Inspections Branch Ministry of Health and Long-Term Care 11th Floor 1075 Bay Street Toronto, ON M5S 2B1
+If you prefer, and if the matter is less urgent, for example less serious complaints related to diet, activities, or care, you can write the Ministry at:

+Director

+Long-Term Care Inspections Branch

+Long-Term Care Homes Division

+Central Intake, Assessment and Triage Team (CIATT)

+119 King St. W. 11th Floor

+Hamilton, ON L8P 4Y7